NibiruChain/nibiru/INSTALL.md

 ## Upgrade

-The scheduled mainnet upgrade to `matrix-2` is planned for
+The scheduled mainnet upgrade to `nibiru-2` is planned for

 ```
-cd matrix
+cd nibiru
 git fetch tags
 git checkout v0.0.1
 make install